 April 7 2020

 In-person learning is suspended for the remainder of the school year.
 April 6 2020

 Federal government announces Canada Emergency Response Benefit (CERB) for individuals.
 April 2 2020

 Land/air border regulations under Yukon's Civil Emergency Measures Act (CEMA) requires 14-day isolation for people entering the Yukon, unless deemed a critical/essential worker.
-Bars and restaurants close, gathering sizes are limited.

-M Yo ur

-Μ

-UPDATED: Face-to-face classes for students suspended in the Yukon School staff have been working on alternative learning opportunities GORD FORTIN / Apr.
-7, 2020 3:25 p.m. / LOCAL NEWS / NEWS Classes cancelled in the Yukon (Source: Yukon News) May 15 2020 YG's plan for re-opening, A Path Forward: Yukon's plan for lifting COVID-19 restrictions is released and Phase 1 begins.
+Bars and restaurants close, gathering sizes are limited. = 00 YUKON NEWS UPDATED: Face-to-face classes for students suspended in the Yukon School staff have been working on alternative learning ORD FORTIN / Apr.
+7, 2020 3:25 p.m. / LOCAL NEWS Classes cancelled in the Yukon (Source: Yukon News) May 15 2020

+YG's plan for re-opening, A Path Forward: Yukon's plan for lifting COVID-19 restrictions is released and Phase 1 begins.
 Businesses and events require "operating plans."
 Personal services and bars can reopen with plans.
-May 1 2020 YG announces laying its first charge under CEMA.
+May 1 2020

+YG announces laying its first charge under CEMA.
-AY

-JUNE

-First Re-opening
+MARCH

+Oh !
+We're in a Pandemic

+During the Yukon's first pandemic lockdown, many Yukon businesses close or limit/modify operations for two months.
+The Government of Yukon (YG) implements strict domestic border controls, requiring a 14-day isolation for those entering the Yukon, unless they are deemed essential or critical workers.
+In-person learning is suspended and daycare services are limited to essential and critical workers only.
+By the end of this period, 11 cases of COVID-19 are identified in the Yukon.

 An additional 4 cases of COVID-19 are identified over the summer.
 Restrictive border control limits mean that tourism travel is limited to Yukoners and British Columbians.
 Signature summer events like the Adäka Cultural Festival, the Yukon River Quest, and Canada Day are cancelled.
 First Nation governments express concerns over the impact of increased use of backcountry recreational areas.

+First Re-opening